Liz-Conway/MathsBuddy/README.md

     - Some videos are served from the MathsBuddy site.
     - Videos served from external sites are displayed within an iframe.
     - For contrast reasons to make the MathsBuddy website accessible to those with vision impairment, text is shown either as dark text on a light background, or light text on a dark background.
+    - The font used on the site is "Gabriela" serif font.
+A complementary sans serif font "Roboto Slab" is used only in the footer.5

 #### Wireframes